openkfw/TruBudget/doc/tutorials/contribute/Contributor-Guide.md

 # Contributor Guide

-This document describes how to set up your environment to start developing and debugging the EEPPortal application.
+This document describes how to set up your environment to start developing and debugging the EEP-Portal application.
 The first section describes the recommended tools for development, the second part is dedicated to the installation on your local machine for development and debugging.

 ## Table of Contents